bobbymannino/comp2005-report/report.md

 YouTube Video: [https://youtu.be/fkzyoxktT6E](https://youtu.be/fkzyoxktT6E)

+<small>I did the video before I made changes based on the UAT</small>

 ## Test Plan

 I have been tasked with creating an API that interacts with a predefined API,